guming/browserOnly/docs/docs/contributing.md

 # Contributing Guide

-Thank you for your interest in contributing to BrowserBee!
+Thank you for your interest in contributing to BrowserOnly!
 This guide will help you get started with contributing to the project.

 ## Code of Conduct